wolfSSL/documentation/wolfSSH/src/chapter02.md

 wolfSSH is written with portability in mind and should generally be easy to build on most systems.
 If you have difficulty building, please don’t hesitate to seek support through our support forums, https://www.wolfssl.com/forums, or contact us directly at support@wolfssl.com.

-This section explains how to build wolfSSH on *nix-like and Windows environments, and provides guidance for building in a non-standard environment.
+This section explains how to build wolfSSH on Linux, un\*x-like (BSD, macOS) and Windows environments, and provides guidance for building in a non-standard environment.
 You will find a getting started guide and example in section 3.

-When using the autoconf/automake system to build, wolfSSH uses a single Makefile to build all parts and examples of the library, which is both simpler and faster than using Makefiles recursively.
+When using the autotools system to build, wolfSSH uses a single Makefile to build all parts and examples of the library, which is both simpler and faster than using Makefiles recursively.

 ##  Getting the Source Code

-The most recent, up to date version can be downloaded from the GitHub website here: https://github.com/wolfSSL/wolfSSH
+The most recent, up to date version can be downloaded from the GitHub website here: [https://github.com/wolfSSL/wolfssh](https://github.com/wolfSSL/wolfssh).

 Either click the “Download ZIP” button or use the following command in your terminal:
 ```